succinctlabs/sp1/book/generating-proofs/network.md

 - `SP1_PRIVATE_KEY` should be set to your [private key](#key-setup).
 You will need to be using a [permissioned](#get-access) key to use the network.

-When you call a prove function in ProverClient, it will first simulate your program, then submit it for a prover to claim the request and start generating a proof.
-It will then wait for a proof to be generated and return it.
+When you call any of the prove functions in ProverClient now, it will first simulate your program, then wait for it to be proven through the network.

 ## View the status of your proof